 It’s with heavy hearts…and only God could explain why –

-To send flowers in memory of Edward Aca McHugh, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Edward Aca McHugh, please visit our Heartfelt Sympathies Store.

 Edward Aca McHugh, 67, of Pleasant Prairie, Wis., died unexpectedly on Wed., June 19, 2019, of a massive heart attack while doing yard work on his property near Halder.

 Edward was born Nov.
 9, 1951, in Wausau, the fifth child of Raymond Edward McHugh and Luella June (Moss) McHugh.